google/turbinia/README.md

 evidence to be processed by Turbinia:

 ```
-$ ./turbiniactl rawdisk -h
+$ turbiniactl rawdisk -h
-usage: turbiniactl rawdisk [-h] -l LOCAL_PATH [-s SOURCE] [-n NAME]
+usage: turbiniactl rawdisk [-h] -l SOURCE_PATH [-P MOUNT_PARTITION]
+                           [-s SOURCE] [-n NAME]

 optional arguments:
   -h, --help            show this help message and exit
-  -l LOCAL_PATH, --local_path LOCAL_PATH
+  -l SOURCE_PATH, --source_path SOURCE_PATH
                         Local path to the evidence
+  -P MOUNT_PARTITION, --mount_partition MOUNT_PARTITION
+                        The partition number to use when mounting this disk.
+                        Defaults to the entire raw disk.
+Only affects
+                        mounting, and not what gets processed.
   -s SOURCE, --source SOURCE
                         Description of the source of the evidence
   -n NAME, --name NAME  Descriptive name of the evidence
 ```

 Status information about the requests that are being or have been processed can be viewed with the `turbiniactl status` command.
 You can specify the request ID that was generated, or other filters like the username of the requester, or how many days of processing history you want to view.
 You can also generate statistics and reports (in markdown format) with other flags.

 ```
 $ turbiniactl status -h
 usage: turbiniactl status [-h] [-c] [-C] [-d DAYS_HISTORY] [-f]
                           [-r REQUEST_ID] [-p PRIORITY_FILTER] [-R] [-s]
-                          [-t TASK_ID] [-u USER]
+                          [-t TASK_ID] [-u USER] [-i]

 optional arguments:
   -h, --help            show this help message and exit